-Since 2017, 50+ app workers have reportedly been killed at work.
+Since 2017, 80+ app workers have reportedly been murdered at work.

 Too many app corporations don't do enough to protect the workers who make their apps run.